kinnay/anynet/docs/reference/tls.md

 <span class="docs">Creates a new TLS context with the given version number.</span>

 <code>**def set_certificate**(cert: [TLSCertificate](#tlscertificate), key: [TLSPrivateKey](#tlsprivatekey)) -> None</code><br>
 <span class="docs">Specifies the certificate and its private key.
-If you want to provide intermediate certificates as well, use the `set_certificaet_chain` method instead.</span>
+If you want to provide intermediate certificates as well, use the `set_certificate_chain` method instead.</span>

 <code>**def set_certificate_chain**(certs: list[[TLSCertificate](#tlscertificate)], key: [TLSPrivateKey](#tlsprivatekey)) -> None</code><br>
 <span class="docs">Specifies a list of certificates and the private key.</span>